jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 There are always many philosophies to believe in.
-Only when the people become player gods do we get to declare which should be our ruling philosophy.
+Only when the people become player gods do we get to declare which should be their ruling philosophy.

 Let's see how our ancestors on Main Street won their battle against noble kings, so we can honor their legacy and upgrade our society today.

 ![Treaty of Paris](https://en.wikipedia.org/wiki/File:Treaty_of_Paris_by_Benjamin_West_1783.jpg)

 _The American Revolution ended when the USA and the United Kingdom signed the Treaty of Paris (1783).
-The arrogant British nobles were so insulted by the sight of "commoners", they refused to sit with the Americans, and so weren't painted in the official portrait.
+The arrogant British nobles were so insulted by the sight of "commoners", they refused to sit with the Americans and therefore weren't painted in the official portrait.
 Player gods get their place in history; antagonists erase themselves.
 I love it!_

 ## Society's Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization

 Entering a new age doesn't require war, peace treaties, and funny unfinished portraits.
 Unfortunately, conflict usually tears down the old age and rings in the new.
 To avoid it while entering the Internet Age, we have to see our society better than Rousseau did.
 We can do that because we can learn from him.

 Rousseau's words echo this sentiment: let society enter into the Age of Enlightenment.
 Let the people debate, argue, and collaborate to find out who should operate the government.
-Encourage individuals to become player gods who use modern tools to improve their work and home lives.
-Tell the nobility to return to natural equality.
-Let anyone lead society—if they can solve problems and thereby earn the public's approval and consent.
+Rousseau encouraged individuals to become player gods who use modern tools to improve their work and home lives.
+He told the nobility to return to natural equality.
+Rousseau said anyone can lead society—if they can solve problems and thereby earn the public's approval and consent.

 Rousseau never said there shouldn't be leaders.
 He said leaders should deserve their spot in charge of the player god's general will.